MANUFACTURED HOUSING PROPERTIES INC. ACQUIRES SIX MANUFACTURED HOUSING COMMUNITIES

 Charlotte, North Carolina, Jan.
-18, 2022 (GLOBE NEWSWIRE) -- Manufactured Housing Properties Inc. (MHPC, Financial) today announced the acquisition of six manufactured housing communities.
+18, 2022 (GLOBE NEWSWIRE) -- Manufactured Housing Properties Inc. (OTC:MHPC) today announced the acquisition of six manufactured housing communities.

 On December 21, 2021, MHPC acquired a portfolio of three manufactured housing communities located in Charlotte, North Carolina and nearby cities of Kings Mountain, North Carolina and York, South Carolina totaling 156 lots.
 On December 29, 2021, MHPC acquired two manufactured housing communities totaling 84 lots located in Asheboro, North Carolina and another community totaling 61 lots in Morganton, North Carolina.